xiaoran1/Web_Scraping/README.md

 Aim: This project is for collecting the retracted articles¡¯ information and the articles that cite them.

-Install: No need for specific installation, just make sure python and selenium already installed.
+Installation:

+1.Clone the repository
+2.Navigate to Web_Scraping
+3.Install requirements

-How to run: just click the web_scraping.py
+How to run:

+just click the web_scraping.py or run command by " python web_scraping.py"

+Configuration.config file information:

 The program provides 4 different modes as the user can decide to use which one by change the configuration file: